money-god/geb-fsm/README.md

 # Oracle Security Module

 This contract is given a `DSValue` as a source to read from.
-You set a time interval with `step`.
+You set a time interval with `changeDelay`.
 Whenever that `updateDelay` time has passed, it will let you `updateResult`.
 When you `updateResult` it reads the value from the source and stores it.
 The previous stored value becomes the current value.

 This contracts implements `read` and `getResultWithValidity` from DSValue, but it is not one.
 It also has a new function `getNextResultWithValidity` to read what the next value will be after a `updateResult`.